creates a debounced version of the provided function that returns a new promise.

 also check out debounceAndShare, which avoids this "lots of promise objects" issue by sharing the same promise across all quick callers of the debounce. but it will require careful usage, as all promised callers will eventually get resolved, which may create an unintended avalaunch of subsequent then calls if not used carefully.

-// assume that `sleep(time_ms: number)` is a function that synchronously creates a delay for `time_ms` number of milliseconds
+// a function that creates an asynchronous delay of the given number of milliseconds

 const fn = (v: number) => {